Welcome to Health & Wellness

 As you know, the health and well-being of all students and staff on our campuses is important.

 We are continuing to closely monitor the novel coronavirus and want to reassure you that we are working with the San Bernardino County Department of Health and Local State agencies to stay current on any new developments.
-At this time, several cases has been reported in San Bernardino County.

 The situation with the Novel Coronavirus (COVID-19) continues to change; we encourage all of our families to limit the potential exposure to this threat by staying home whenever possible.